Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Also list shipping companies and warehouses.
 Include service providers like packaging companies.
 This full list becomes the base of your map.

-Research from Deloitte shows that companies with complete supplier lists handle disruptions 40% better.
+Companies with complete supplier lists handle disruptions much better.
 They know exactly who to call when problems happen.
-Your supply chain visualization should include all these key players.
+Do you know all your very important suppliers by heart?

 Step 2: Map the Connections